 This is a must if you want to see more of Bucharest, where you’ll get to explore places not usually frequented by hordes of tourists but just as interesting.
 These tours are usually scheduled on mid-mornings and late afternoons each day and last for a couple of hours.

-An example of these walking tours is the ‘Wild About’ which is a walking tour of the Vacaresti Natural Park, and the ‘2 Slices of Bucharest’ which visits the old slums and the new civic center.
+An example of these walking tours is the ‘Wild About’ which is a walking tour of the Vacaresti Natural Park or the Gypsy Ghetto tour organized by Open Doors Travel.

 These neighborhoods are where visitors could see the abrupt changes that happened during the 1980s revolution.
 There’s also the ‘Alternative Tour’ which takes guests around the city to explore street art and learn their meanings in the context of the current political situation.